graef685/OverlayAsPromised/README.md

 ### Customize

 For the moment customizing means to override the ```jQuery.colorbox``` styles.
-To customize the close-Button simply overwrite the styles of the element with id ``` cboxClose ``` e.g. in your stylesheet:
+To customize the built-in top close-Button simply overwrite the styles of the element with id ``` cboxClose ``` e.g. in your stylesheet:

 ```c2hs
 #cboxClose {